digitaldeacon/memberhive/docs/architecture/decisions/0001-rework-stack.md

 - Vitest and Vue Test Utils for frontend tests.
 - Laravel Boost should be installed and kept current.
 - Icons should come from Lucide first; Hugeicons may be added for gaps or brand-specific needs.

+The landlord/admin app should live inside the same Laravel application as the tenant-aware MemberHive product.
+With `stancl/tenancy`, the central landlord context and tenant context are two modes of one app, not separate products.
+Do not revive `hives` as the active landlord application.

+Use the ESRA Bible landlord app at `/Applications/MAMP/htdocs/ebtc/esra-bibel/apps/landlord` as the primary tenancy/provisioning reference.
+Copy concepts selectively, not code wholesale.

+Reusable ESRA concepts:

+- `stancl/tenancy` central/tenant migration split.
+- `Tenant` with `HasDatabase` and `HasDomains`.
+- Tenant lifecycle: active, suspended, archived.
+- Deploy targets for local Docker and SSH execution.
+- Tenant onboarding jobs.
+- Tenant health checks.
+- Tenant backup and restore jobs.
+- Service-control and tenant-operation run tracking.

+Do not bring ESRA editor-specific features into the MemberHive MVP:

+- plugin artifacts and plugin rollouts.
+- collaboration namespaces and Hocuspocus topology.
+- editor command naming and editor integration checks.

 ## Database